trustedshops-public/terraform-aws-notify-teams/README.md

-# AWS Notify Slack Terraform module
+# AWS Notify Teams Terraform module

+This is a replacement for the original [terraform-aws-modules/terraform-aws-notify-slack](https://github.com/terraform-aws-modules/terraform-aws-notify-slack).

-This module creates an SNS topic (or uses an existing one) and an AWS Lambda function that sends notifications to Slack using the [incoming webhooks API](https://api.slack.com/incoming-webhooks).
+This module creates an SNS topic (or uses an existing one) and an AWS Lambda function that sends notifications to Teams using the [incoming webhooks API](https://api.teams.com/incoming-webhooks).

-Start by setting up an [incoming webhook integration](https://my.slack.com/services/new/incoming-webhook/) in your Slack workspace.
+Start by setting up an [incoming webhook integration](https://my.teams.com/services/new/incoming-webhook/) in your Teams workspace.

 Doing serverless with Terraform?
 Check out [serverless.tf framework](https://serverless.tf), which aims to simplify all operations when working with the serverless in Terraform.